 Each residence area has a laundry room.
 Laundry is free for students living in each of the residence areas.
-Food vending machines are located in each residence area.
-With your ID card, you can borrow a vacuum cleaner, DVD player, iron & ironing board, recreation equipment or board games at the front desk in your assigned residence area.
+Food vending machines are located in Berkshire Towers and Hoosac Hall.
+In your residence area, you can borrow a vacuum cleaner, DVD player, iron & ironing board, recreation equipment and board games at the front desk with your MCLA ID.

 Resident students are eligible to apply for an on-campus parking permit.
 The cost of a resident student parking permit is $100 per semester.
 Public Safety manages the parking permit distribution process.